Elizabeth Avery Scott

 Picture

-ALL THAT I AM AND ALL THAT I HAVE (2018, Full-length Play)
+ALL THAT I AM AND ALL THAT I HAVE (2018)

 So what’s love got to do with it?
 In this series of vignettes about the world’s most universal subject—love—we see a delightful and quirky ensemble of characters learn what it’s like to be vulnerable... in what are sometimes hilarious, but sometimes hopeless situations.

-First performed 19-21 October, 2018, at the Perform Australia Theatre.
+First performed 19-21 October, 2018, at the Perform Australia Theatre, Canberra.
 Directed by Craig Alexander.

 Original cast: